-If it does, it’ll put your reader to sleep.
+If your writing bores you, it’ll put your reader to sleep.

-Your job as a writer is to make every word count.
-That’s the best way to keep your reader riveted until the final page—no small task.
+Your job is to make every word count—the only way to keep your reader riveted until the end, which is no small task.

-● It differentiates (through dialect and word choice) and reveals characters.
+- It differentiates characters (through dialect and word choice).

-But, as you have likely discovered, writing great dialogue is hard.
-If yours is bloated or in any other way uninteresting, readers won’t stay with you long.
+But writing dialogue well is not easy.
+If your dialogue is bloated or obvious or telling, readers won’t stay with you long.

-Unless you need to reveal a character as a brainiac or a blowhard pretending to be one, omit every needless word.
+Unless you’re including them to reveal a character as a brainiac or a blowhard, omit needless words from dialogue.

 “What do you want to do

-That doesn’t mean all your dialogue has to be short and choppy—just that you’ll cut out the dead wood to keep to the point.
-You’ll be surprised by how much power it adds to your prose.
+That doesn’t mean all your dialogue has to be choppy—just cut the dead wood.

-As they emerged from the car and headed toward the house, Janet whispered, “Can we not have a repeat of Cincinnati?”
+As they headed toward the house, Janet whispered, “Can we not bring up Cincinnati?”

 “Good,” Janet said.
 “I mean—”